 Situated a few miles from the famous temples of Angkor Wat, our second Cambodian Village opened in Angkor-Siem Reap in 2002.

-Education is a main priority for SOS Children, and in Angkor-Siem Reap, we offer schooling from nursery level right up to the early years of adulthood.
+Education is a main priority for SOS Children's Villages, and in Angkor-Siem Reap, we offer schooling from nursery level right up to the early years of adulthood.
 We award scholarships to many poor children from the local community so that they can go to school.

 Battambang has been seriously affected by years of civil war and political unrest, and when we opened our third Village in the area, many of the children living here had lost their parents or were at risk of doing so.